ardanlabs/gotraining/README.md

 ## Our Teachers

 ### William Kennedy ([@goinggodotnet](https://twitter.com/goinggodotnet))
-_William Kennedy is a managing partner at Ardan Studio in Miami, Florida, a mobile, web, and systems development company.
+_William Kennedy is a managing partner at Ardan Labs in Miami, Florida.
+Ardan Labs is a high-performance development and training firm working with startups and fortune 500 companies.
 He is also a co-author of the book Go in Action, the author of the blog GoingGo.Net, and a founding member of GoBridge which is working to increase Go adoption through diversity._

 _**Video Training**_
 [Ultimate Go Live Lessons](http://www.informit.com/store/ultimate-go-programming-livelessons-9780134757483)